Military balls are one of the most anticipated events in the armed forces.

 The Marine Corps ball is a celebration of the founding of the United States Marine Corps.

-In 2023, the Marines celebrate its 248th year in November, when the Marine Corps balls are held across the globe.
+The Marines celebrate their anniversary in November, when the Marine Corps balls are held across the globe.

 The Marines got their start in 1775 when the Continental Army realized it needed to intercept ammunition coming in from Britain during the Revolutionary War.